Murdoch Children's Research Institute

-The Murdoch Children's Research Institute (MCRI) is an Australian paediatric medical research institute located in Melbourne, Victoria, affiliated with the Royal Children's Hospital and the University of Melbourne.
-The institute has six research themes: cellular biology, clinical sciences, genetics, infection and immunity, population health, and data science.
+The Murdoch Children's Research Institute (MCRI) is an Australian paediatric medical research institute located in Melbourne, Victoria.
+It is affiliated with the Royal Children's Hospital and the University of Melbourne.
+The institute has six research themes: stem cell medicine, clinical sciences, genetics, infection and immunity, population health, and data science.

 History

 The institute was established in 1986 by Professor David Danks, after media magnate Rupert Murdoch and his family donated A$5 million to the Birth Defects Research Institute at the Royal Children's Hospital in Melbourne in 1984.
 The institute was later renamed the Murdoch Institute for Research into Birth Defects, and Rupert's mother, Dame Elisabeth Murdoch became its patron.

 In 2000, the Murdoch Institute merged with the medical research institute of the Royal Children's Hospital to become the Murdoch Children's Research Institute.